-E-waste (electronic waste) is growing up to three times faster than general municipal waste in Australia.
-It covers a range of items we all use and discard from our daily working and home lives, including televisions, computers, mobile phones, kitchen appliances and white goods.
+The amount of e-waste (electronic waste) we create is growing up to three times faster than general municipal waste in Australia.
+It covers a range of items we all use in our daily working and home lives, including televisions, computers, mobile phones, kitchen appliances and white goods.

 These items contain both hazardous and valuable materials that can be recovered when they reach the end of their working life.